runely/calendar-homey/README.md

 ## Changelog

+- 0.3.1
+    - Added support for adding weekday in dateformat in settings
 - 0.3.0
     - Next event tags per calendar can be toggled on/off in settings (default is off).
 Will add the following tags per calendar:
         - Next event title in %calendarname%